 Running simulations using Pop2net

 In the previous part of this introduction, we have learned how to use Pop2net to build, evaluate and export networks.
 In the following part of this introduction, we will learn how to use Pop2net to directly run a simulation based on the defined network.
-To perform simulations, Pop2net relies on AgentPy - a general ABM framework.
-We recommend you to familiarize yourself with AgentPy first, as only some aspects of AgentPy are covered in this introduction.
+In this simple simulation example, we do not use any additional package to run the simulation, but only Pop2net.
+However, it is possible (and recommended) to use Pop2net in combination with a dedicated simulation framework, like Mesa or AgentPy.
+See chapter Integration into ABM frameworks for examples of how to integrate Pop2net into Mesa and ActorPy.

 In the following, we programme a simple infection simulation as an example of how to use pop2net to run simulations.